Preparing for Your First Week of Anorexia Inpatient Treatment

 It can be scary to enter an inpatient treatment facility for the first time, especially if you’re being treated for eating disorder behaviors you may have been struggling with for a long time.

-And when there’s a team of treatment professionals to help and support you, it can make the process that much easier, hopefully helping you find the road to long-term recovery.
+And when there’s a team of treatment professionals to help and support you, it can make the process much easier, hopefully helping you find the road to long-term recovery.

 How to Prepare for Anorexia Inpatient Treatment

-- Prescriptions: The facility will likely ask you to bring any medications you’re currently taking.
-You may be asked to keep these in their prescription bottles, so the facility staff can refill and distribute them to you when needed.
+• Prescriptions: The facility will likely ask you to bring any medications you’re currently taking.
+You may be asked to keep these in their prescription bottles so the facility staff can refill and distribute them to you when needed.

 Your Check-In: What to Expect